Acceptto/telegram-miniapp-scaffold/README.md

 * The bot checks the signatures of the Mini-app requests and validates the user
 * The bot checks the token of initialization request sent during deployment
 * CORS between the frontend and the backend is locked down to specifically used domains

+* * Cloudflare Workers operate in a unique environment that is neither a browser nor a Node.js server environment.
+The code runs on the Cloudflare network, whose runtime environment resembles a web browser's Service Worker.
+Thats why to work with cryptography in Cloudflare Pages, you need to use the Web Crypto API instead of Node.js modules.